 Concussion: prevention, detection and management

-This MOOC demystifies concussion and explains how everyone can play a role in the prevention, identification, and management of this type of traumatic brain injury.
-The course also describes the revision and implementation of a concussion management protocol adapted to different environments.
+As of 2024, this MOOC has been updated to reflect the recommendations of the 6th International consensus on sport-related concussions, published in June 2023.
+The MOOC demystifies concussion and explains how everyone can play a role in the prevention, identification, and management of this type of traumatic brain injury.
+The course also describes how a concussion management protocol can be adapted to different environments, implemented, and periodically revised.
 It was developed to meet the needs of parents, coaches, teachers and administrators of school and sport environments, health care professionals, and athletes/individuals that have experienced a concussion.
 The course is offered in collaboration with the University of Calgary.

 Syllabus